AgentMC/Sao18/Translate/En/PR-III-01.md

 Thirty years have already passed, after the King and the Queen have left the royal palace Central Cathedral on the main star Cardina (//yes, it’s definitely “star” though they mean “planet” – and use term planet further/).

-Suteica only fourteen years old and Lauranei still only 15 years old, have never been directly audited.
+Stika only fourteen years old and Laurannay still only 15 years old, have never been directly audited.
 Both of them, however, were brought up with plenty of funny stories from their mothers who were also warriors.
 And the mothers also conveyed many old stories from their mothers as well.

 The Shtolienen family and the Arabel family have been serving to the Star King as Konoe mechanics —  It seems that at that time it was called "knight" — during all the period of his reign that spanned two hundred years from the very beginning. (//Complex wordplay here and above.
 Old and new names both read “kishi”: knight (騎士) and “machine samurai” – mechanic (機士).
 Based on this, above there is a form “integrity mechanic” (整合機士) pronounced very similar to “integrity knight” (整合騎士).
 Finally the last form used is “Konoe mechanic” (近衛機士), where Konoe (近衛) is the name of special guards serving, protecting and reporting solely to Emperor in Japan - https://ja.wikipedia.org/wiki/近衛兵, i.e. Kirito’s personal battle mechanics squad.
 Riding mech dragons. /)